aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-02-28-data-redis-part-2.md

 ### 6 - Message Queue

 When you need to store and process an indeterminate series of events/messages, you can consider Redis.
-In fact, Redis Lists (linked lists of string values) are frequently used to implement lists, stacks, LIFO queues, and FIFO queues.
+In fact, Redis Lists (linked lists of string values) are frequently used to implement _Lists_, _Stacks_, _LIFO queues_, and _FIFO queues_.
 In addition, Redis also uses the lists to implement Pub/Sub messaging architectures.

 ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhpRjfKrC6UeaRIV29JjbhUQ761YmfvJ2PqFNKdOokrBzqizAdqG5L1IenZW8NRz1UhwPJZAfluv6SVUNuNOLmfledWE8Vkeve5qTfx7aWIAQs5Y1brZO3xuS2bZ7_Z16IWePPNUUo4sCIA62F9TqMPOxhaMS5YwEogk6dtfl0HY9KnjUaacjWI1NxS/w475-h361/queue-stack.gif){: .mx-auto.d-block :} *Push and Pop into/from Redis Lists.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

-In the publishers/subscribers (Pub/Sub) paradigm, senders (publishers) are not programmed to send their messages to specific receivers (subscribers).
+In the publishers/subscribers (**Pub/Sub**) paradigm, senders (publishers) are not programmed to send their messages to specific receivers (subscribers).
 Instead, published messages are characterized into channels without knowledge of what (if any) subscribers there may be.
 Likewise, subscribers express interest in one or more channels and only receive messages that are of interest without knowing what (if any) publishers exist.
 This decoupling of publishers and subscribers enables the communication between different components or systems in a loosely-coupled manner, allowing greater scalability and more dynamic network topology.

 ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhA5drNyq6SwzMepPBF4gER0xxTjVboP3K2D2IO09SpXoltU64m49mbC53mB24D-ZPLlgotZit9WjHSwVtF7O7fR74q-PhBWgH5CJkPIVSuNaSxCatU-zS5fDIRouPk5jg2le5i4MstJy5HJvm0ATmBhRpobyJD4T4yTK0pZc1W1zlmSMtz5J70I9Hv/w461-h334/pubsub.gif){: .mx-auto.d-block :} *Publisher/Subscriber Paradigm.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}